aws-observability/aws-o11y-recipes/docs/recipes/amg-automation-tf.md

 ### Preparing Terraform

-For Terraform to be able to interact with Grafana, we're using the official [Grafana Provider][tf-grafana-provider] in version 1.13.3 or above.
+For Terraform to be able to interact with Grafana, we're using the official [Grafana provider][tf-grafana-provider] in version 1.13.3 or above.

 In the following, we want to automate the creation of a data source, in our case we want to add a Prometheus [data source][tf-ds], to be exact, an